airpair/building-mobile-apps-with-ionic-and-cloudboostio/post.md

 Now, We need to have a textbox that takes in a text which is a "Post", and display the feed on the screen.

-Navigate to `www\templates\tab-dash.html` which is your dashboard screen
+Navigate to `www\templates\tab-dash.html` which is your dashboard screen.

 Edit the HTML to add a textbox :